Salary Calculator

 How Salary Conversion Works

 Every conversion starts from the same anchor: an implicit hourly rate derived from your inputs.
-From the hourly rate, the calculator scales out using standard payroll constants:
+From the hourly rate, the calculator scales out using standard payroll constants.
+Each formula below is the literal arithmetic the engine runs.

-Bi-weekly and semi-monthly are the two most-confused schedules.
-Bi-weekly pays every 14 days (26 paychecks per year, occasionally 27) while semi-monthly pays on fixed dates such as the 15th and last day of the month (always 24 paychecks).
-Annual totals are identical; the cadence and per-paycheck amount differ.
+Bi-weekly and semi-monthly are the two most-confused schedules: bi-weekly pays every 14 days (26 paychecks per year, occasionally 27) while semi-monthly pays on fixed dates such as the 15th and last day (always 24 paychecks).
+Annual totals are identical; only the cadence and per-paycheck amount differ.
+Once your annual figure is settled, our compound interest calculator and retirement calculator show what those numbers look like 20–30 years out.

 Adjusted vs Unadjusted Salary